The Racketeer Influenced and Corrupt Organizations Act

 Georgia has its own RICO statute codified in O.C.G.A §16-14-3 and O.C.G.A. §16-14-4.
 Under the Georgia RICO law, it is a crime for any person through a pattern of racketeering activity to acquire or maintain any interest in or control of any type of property or business- that includes an interest in Money or Property.
-This means that you can be charged with a RICO violation if you commit two or more predicate crimes, also known as “racketeering activities,” while associated with the Conspiracy or Enterprise.
-Predicate crimes include things like murder, kidnapping, extortion, fraud, aggravated assault and even drug possession.
+Thus, you can be charged with a RICO violation if you commit two or more predicate crimes.
+This is also known as “racketeering activities,” while associated with the Conspiracy or Enterprise.
+Predicate crimes include things like murder, kidnapping, extortion, fraud, aggravated assault, and even drug possession.
 Importantly, RICO does not require that you actually commit these crimes yourself – it is enough if you simply help to plan or carry out the crimes.

 If you are convicted of a RICO violation, you can be fined up to $25,000 and sentenced to up to 20 years in prison.
 There is a minimum of five years in prison if convicted.
 You may also be required to forfeit any property that was obtained through racketeering activity.
 If you need a RICO Lawyer in Atlanta, call The Freedom Lawyers today!

 There are several types of common crimes that are considered to be racketeering activities.
 Some examples include:

 Violations of the following may also be considered Racketeering:

 - Georgia Controlled Substances Act

 - Georgia Firearms and Weapons Act